 There is a clear division of responsibility in that the roles of the Chair and Accounting Officer are separate.

 The Corporation carries out an annual review of the performance of its duties and responsibilities as part of a continuing process of self-evaluation.
-A review of performance of the Corporation is used to inform the preparation of the College's Self-Assessment Report.
+An external review of Governance was carried out between October 2020 and January 2021 in place of the annual self-assessment exercise.
+Outcomes from this review was used to inform the preparation of the College's Self-Assessment Report.